hunglvosu/hunglvosu.github.io/_pages/about.md

 ## News

  - **[Dec 2022]** My CAREER proposal [Geometric Techniques for Topological Graph Algorithms](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2237288) got funded by NSF.
-Thanks to great comments from my mentor [Andrew McGregor](https://people.cs.umass.edu/~mcgregor/) and my advisor [Cora Borradaile](https://blogs.oregonstate.edu/glencora/), and of course, NSF.
+Thanks to great mentors, collaborators, students, and of course, NSF.

  - **[Dec 2022]** Our paper "Tuning the Tail Latency of Distributed Queries Using Replication " is submitted to [Arxiv](https://arxiv.org/abs/2212.10387).